mozilla/experimenter/docs/experimenter/rollouts.md

 ## Launch (reject/----)

-A draft rollout is sent for review but rejected in Experimenter.
-The rollout stays in Draft and returns to Idle so the owner can make changes and request review again.
+A draft rollout that has been validly completed is rejected by a reviewer in Experimenter.
+A rejection reason is captured in Experimenter and is displayed to the owner in Experimenter.

 ```mermaid
   sequenceDiagram